aka my BIL Ben being all "omg but seriously what the f~ck is in this."

 I used about ⅔ of a really big loaf of whole wheat bread.
 10 cups or so!

 I make this homemade stuffing in my favorite Staub so that I can saute the sausage and veggies and then make the stuffing right in the same dish.
 You can absolutely make this in any baking dish you like, though.

 To prep, melt butter in a large dish or mixing bowl and whisk in the stock and an egg.

 Then, brown the sausage in a large skillet (or stove to oven dish) until it's cooked through, then add the celery, onion, salt, and poultry seasoning.
 If you don't have poultry seasoning, any herb blend you have works well, or a combination of thyme, rosemary, and sage.

 Let the sausage and veggies cook together for about 5 minutes, just until they're soft.
-Then, turn the heat OFF the pan (or move the process to a big) and add the bread cubes and butter mixture.
+Then, turn the heat OFF the pan (or move the process to a big baking dish) and add the bread cubes and butter mixture.

 Spread the stuffing mixture into the dish you're using and taste a cube: the bread is soggy right now but it should taste good!
 Add more salt if needed (this depends on your stock and sausage so every dish will be slightly different).

 Bake the stuffing at 350F for one hour, until the top is crispy and the inside is hot.